JuliaData/Feather.jl/README.md

 |:-------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------:|
 | [![][docs-stable-img]][docs-stable-url] [![][docs-latest-img]][docs-latest-url] | [![][travis-img]][travis-url] [![][appveyor-img]][appveyor-url] [![][codecov-img]][codecov-url] |

+## Project Status
+**NOTE:** Feather V1 has been deprecated by Apache Arrow in favor of Feather V2, which is just the Arrow IPC format written to disk.
+A complete rewrite of Arrow.jl is actively being worked on which will support reading and writing Feather V2..
+Currently Feather V2 will not be recognized as a valid feather file by this package.

+The package is tested against Julia `1.0`, `1.1`, and `1.2` on Linux, OS X, and Windows.

 ## Installation

 The package is registered in the `General` Registry and so can be installed with `Pkg.add`.